Coelurosauria

-Coelurosauria is a subgroup of theropod dinosaurs that includes compsognathids, tyrannosaurs, ornithomimosaurs, and maniraptorans; Maniraptora includes birds, the only known dinosaur group alive today.
+Coelurosauria is a subgroup of theropod dinosaurs that includes compsognathids, tyrannosauroids, ornithomimosaurs, maniraptorans, and over the recent years, megaraptorans (Although position within the clade is unclear).
+Maniraptora includes birds, the only known dinosaur group alive today.
+In the past, Coelurosauria was used to refer to all small theropods, but this classification has since been amended.

 Most feathered dinosaurs discovered so far have been coelurosaurs.
 Philip J. Currie had considered it likely and probable that all coelurosaurs were feathered.
 However, several skin impressions found for some members of this group show pebbly, scaly skin, indicating that feathers did not completely replace scales in all taxa.
-In the past, Coelurosauria was used to refer to all small theropods, but this classification has since been abolished.

 Anatomy

 Bodyplan

 The studying of anatomical traits in coelurosaurs indicates that the last common ancestor had evolved the ability to eat and digest plant matter, adapting to an omnivorous diet, an ability that could be a major contributor to the clade's success.
 Later groups would hold on to the omnivory, while others specialized in various directions, becoming insectivorous (Alvarezsauridae), herbivorous (Therizinosauridae) and carnivorous (Tyrannosauroidea and Dromaeosauridae).
 The group includes some of the largest (Tyrannosaurus) and smallest (Microraptor, Parvicursor) carnivorous dinosaurs ever discovered.
 Characteristics that distinguish coelurosaurs include: